5 Reasons to Drink Green Juice if You Have a Leaky Gut

-If you are dealing with leaky gut or other gastrointestinal issues, juicing might be the way to go and I’ll explain why below.
-For most people, however, a combination of smoothies and juicing would give you the best of both worlds.
-That’s why I love using an organic greens powder, which you can put in your smoothies or use to whip up a green juice in seconds!
+If you are dealing with leaky gut, irritable bowel syndrome, or other gastrointestinal issues, juicing might be the way to go and I’ll explain why below.
+For most people, however, a combination of smoothies and juicing gives you the best of both worlds.
+That’s why I love using my Organic Greens Powder, which you can put in your smoothies or use to whip up a green juice in seconds!

 The Benefits of Drinking Green Juice for Leaky Gut

 Juicing is a powerful weapon against leaky gut because of the high concentration of antioxidants and polyphenols in green juice.
 This is one advantage juicing has over smoothies.
-Whereas you might put a cup or two of greens in your smoothie, to extract enough liquid to make a juice–especially from leafy greens–you need a TON of produce.
+Whereas you might put a cup or two of greens in your smoothie, to extract enough liquid to make a juice — especially from leafy greens such as mustard greens, collard green, and Swiss chard — you need a TON of produce.
 Juicing ensures you’re getting an abundance of phytonutrients to help combat inflammation in your gut.

 2. Boosts the Immune System

 The concentrated vitamins and minerals in juice have a positive, modulating effect on your immune system.
-This is super important because toxins, undigested food particles, and microbes that escape into your bloodstream when you have a leaky gut can cause an immune reaction–and even lead to autoimmunity!
-Green juice contains raw vegetable enzymes that give your immune system a much-needed boost, helping you overcome the chronic symptoms associated with leaky gut.
+This is super important because toxins, undigested food particles, and microbes that escape into your bloodstream when you have a leaky gut can cause an immune reaction and even lead to autoimmunity!
+Green juice contains raw vegetable enzymes that give your immune system a much-needed boost, helping you overcome the chronic symptoms and health problems associated with leaky gut.